 People are free to identify with any racial group.
 A person can identify as different races throughout their lifetime.
 A person's self-identified race may change due to several reasons, such as learning more about their heritage or understanding race differently.

 Furthermore, other people cannot always identify another person's race.
-Many experience being identified by outsiders as a race that they themselves do not identify, such as acclaimed golfer Tiger Woods or Hispanics of lighter complexions.
+Many experience being identified by outsiders as a race that they themselves do not identify, such as acclaimed golfer Tiger Woods or Hispanic people of lighter complexions.
 Other racial minorities say people's perceptions of their race change as they move to different places.
+People's personal experiences with understanding their own race over time demonstrate that race is self-identified, self-determined, and subject to change.

 [P1] Racial identification is determined individually.